 The PSI makes it easy for people to "see" how they think, act, and feel.
-And with eyes wide open, you've taken the first step toward improving your organization's communication, team work, leadership, and interpersonal relationships.
+Plus, with eyes wide open, you've taken the first step toward improving your organization's communication, teamwork, leadership, and interpersonal relationships.

-Using either the print or online self-assessment, individuals respond to a series of 32 statements that relate to four paired dimensions.
+Using either the paper or online assessment, individuals respond to a series of 32 statements that relate to four paired dimensions.
 The result is a personality-style profile that is abbreviated by a combination of four letters symbolizing a preference for each dimension (i.e., ISTP = Introversion/Sensing/Thinking/Perceiving).

-The self-assessment takes 15 minutes to complete, and we recommend you allow at least one hour for the interpretation of results, debrief, and action planning.
+The paper assessment takes 15 minutes to complete, and we recommend you allow at least one hour for the interpretation of results, debrief, and action planning.

 You can also extend the learning into two half-day training programs - one for individuals and one for teams - using the workshop instructions and PowerPoint presentation included with the facilitator guide.
 Trainer certification is not required to administer or facilitate the PSI.